 Read & Publish: feedback from librarians and library consortia

-Over 150 institutions in 15 countries, and four leading library consortia, are participating in our cost-neutral Read & Publish Open Access initiative.
+Over 500 institutions in 39 countries, nine library consortia and an international library organisation are participating in our cost-neutral Read & Publish Open Access initiative.

 Dr. Katrin Seyler, Central Library, FAU Erlangen-Nürnberg, Germany: